zbarry/pytorch-hcs/README.md

 # pytorch-hcs

-Prediction of drug mechanism-of-action (MoA) from high content screening images using convolutional neural networks and use of image embeddings to find outliers/novel images.
+Convolutional neural network-based prediction of drug mechanism-of-action (MoA) from high content screening images and use of CNN image embeddings to find outliers/novel images.

 ## Background